oroinc/OroEntitySerializedFieldsBundle/README.md

 Fundamentals
 ------------
 ORO Platform provides ability to have custom entities or extend entities with new custom fields.
-Schema update process is required to changes affected.

 The package allows to avoid schema update when you create custom field.
 Although this field come with some restrictions.